 - Know what your credit score is.
 Don’t shop lenders-each time they run your credit, your score goes down.

-- Find the right agent who’s willing to help you through the home buying process.
+- First-time home buyers need to find the right agent who’s willing to help you through the home buying process.

 - Don’t go Open Housing to find the right house-An agent will take you to all the best homes for your family at the price you can afford.